Squirrelcoding/News-bot/README.md

 Publish and delete articles on your discord server!
 Must be ran client side.

 # Upcoming Updates
-- Will add admin board in server
+- Will add admin board that will be hosted on localhost

 # Added features in inDEV v1.3
 - Added value "main" so ONLY the admin can remove and add permitted users